907sjl/referrals_powerbi/README.md

     , USERELATIONSHIP('Standard Calendar'[Date], Referral[Date Reported after 90d]) )
   , 0)
 ```
 The DAX measures for this chart are based on the number of aged referrals.
-Aged referrals are those that are sent to a clinic and not rejected, canceled, or closed without being seen.
-The **# Aged** column is calculated for each referral record as a 1 or 0.
+Aged referrals are those that are sent to a clinic and not rejected, canceled, or closed without being seen. **# Aged** is calculated for each referral record as a 1 or 0.
 The **Date Reported after 90d** column places a referral in the reporting month in which it reaches 90 days of age.
 Both of these columns are calculated in the Power Query load.

 ```
 Count Accepted after 90d =